What is the Pupil Premium?

 - Schools with 16 or fewer eligible pupils receive £1,000 per pupil

 - Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil

-The summaries below show how the sports premium premium funding has been spent and how we propose to spend this year’s grant:
+The summaries below show how the PE and Sports Premium grant has been spent and how we propose to spend this year’s grant: